zph/runbook/NOTES.md

 # TODO
 ## P0
+- [ ] Setup versioning and bumper (using versioner from npm ecosystem @release-it and @release-it/bumper)
 - [x] Fix tag key getting stripped out of planned runbooks b/c it breaks papermill
 - [ ] Setup a watcher for auto-exporting html or other formats
 - [ ] Setup tagging in the notebooks to auto-set those values